Lich-Corals/linux-file-converter-addon/README.md

 <br/><br/><b>How to solve?</b><br/>
 To remove the release popup, you may disable the corresponding setting.
 To do this, please follow the instructions on the [configuration page](#3-configuration).
 <br/>To get self updates, the script needs the permissions to write to itself.
 This can be done by changing the file permissions using [chmod](https://www.man7.org/linux/man-pages/man1/chmod.1.html) or by running the script as a privileged user.
-<br/>To be able to self-update, the user, who is executing the script (by starting nautilus) needs permissions to edit the script itself.
+<br/>To be able to self-update, the user, who is executing the script (by starting Nautilus) needs permissions to edit the script itself.

 ### (004): No permission to write configuration file
 <b>Causes:</b><br/>